wb14123/blog/jekyll/_posts/2025-08-13-Why-Consensus-Shortcuts-Fail.markdown

   * D: [Y]
   * E: [Y]

 So none of the log histories has a majority.
 It's impossible to know which one to pick in this scenario.
+My previous blog post about [Jepsen Test on Patroni](/2024-12-02-PostgreSQL-High-Availability-Solutions-Part-1.html) shows this flaw at some level: In the section "Failed to Recover the Cluster When Only 1 Out of 3 Nodes is Lost", we can see it failed to recover even only 1 node is lost.
+The implementation of Patroni itself has some problems that doesn't really enforce the writes to a real majority.
+But even with the majority rule enforced, we can see it still cannot be sure which log history to go forward under this scenario.

 ## Save the Last Log Entry to External Raft System